skrub-data/skrub/doc/modules/default_wrangling/apply_to_cols.rst

 Dealing with columns that cannot be handled by a transformer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-|ApplyToCols| lets the underlying encoder decide which columns it can be applied to.
+|ApplyToCols| can allow the underlying encoder to decide which columns it can be applied to.
 For example, if we do not know in advance which columns can be transformed to datetime,
 we can use |ApplyToCols| to map |ToDatetime| to all columns in a dataframe and pass
 ``allow_reject=True``.
 In that case, non-datetime columns.
 By default, all columns in